Dayton International Airport: History

 On May 1, 2011 Air Canada Express ended flights to Toronto Pearson, the airport's only international destination, when the airline consolidated its service at Cincinnati/Northern Kentucky International Airport.
 Dayton now has no scheduled international flights.

 On August 12, 2012 Southwest Airlines began serving Dayton with flights to Denver International Airport.
 This was expected to increase passenger traffic by at least 15 percent.

 In 2013 Concourse D, built in 1978 and used by Piedmont Airlines and US Airways for their mini-hub operation until its closure in 1991, was demolished.
 Concourse C was renamed Concourse A.

 In 2015 Southwest Airlines announced a reduction in flights from Dayton: nonstop flights to Baltimore, Denver, Orlando, and Tampa all ended April 11, 2016.
 This left one nonstop destination from Dayton via Southwest.
 Passenger traffic is down nearly 9% since 2014, along with aircraft departures down 8%.
 Fares from Dayton have continued to rise while neighboring airports are lowering fares with new low-cost carriers.
 Cincinnati/Northern Kentucky International Airport has drastically reduced fares since 2014 while also experiencing over 10% growth in passengers.

 On November 19, 2015, Dayton officials announced that Allegiant Air would add service in April twice a week to Orlando and Tampa.
 Allegiant Air would become the only low-cost fare carrier at the airport and would fill the gap left by Southwest Airlines reduction in flights to Florida.

 On January 4, 2017, Southwest announced that it would end its flights to Chicago Midway and move services to Cincinnati/Northern Kentucky International Airport, adding eight daily flights to and from Chicago Midway and Baltimore–Washington International Airport.
 Southwest's last day in Dayton was June 3, 2017.

+In January 2025, PSA Airlines announced that it plans to move its corporate headquarters to Charlotte, North Carolina from Dayton by January 2026; most daily departures are from, and almost all training is in Charlotte.
+The new headquarters is to have 400 employees; all 350 Dayton headquarters staff have until the end of April 2025 to accept an invitation to move there.
+The airline will maintain a maintenance hangar and flight crew location in Dayton, with a total of 550 employees.

+On February 3, 2025, Air Wisconsin, which at the time was operating regional jet services for American Airlines, released a statement that due to a shift in business operations, more than 200 employees would be laid off at the airport by the end of March or middle of April; 185 unionized employees would be temporarily laid off, while 20 management and salaried workers would be permanently laid off.
+American Airlines stated that the jet service provided by Air Wisconsin would be shifted to other regional carriers.

 Today the airport covers 4200 acre, and has 5.0 mi of runway.
 It is served by six passenger airlines and has sixteen non-stop destinations.
 The airport has an estimated $1 billion economic impact on the Dayton area economy.